la-oey/Ummm/README.md

 (7a) writeTrainingTxt_kenlm.py - If training the LM on your own data, extracts text in training CSV file to text file
 * Reads in "split/training_allFiles.csv" (output from 5)
-* Writes to text file "trainingTxt_allFiles.txt"
+* Writes to text file "train_kenlm.txt"
 >\>\>\> python writeTrainingTxt_kenlm.py

 - Extracts vector containing the relevant text in the training CSV file